cynthia-okoduwa/DevOps-projects/Project14.md

 - Configure the server ID, URL and Credentials, run Test Connection.

 ### Phase 2 – Integrate Artifactory repository with Jenkins
-1. Create a dummy Jenkinsfile in the repository
+1. In VScode create a new Jenkinsfile in the Todo repository
 2. Using Blue Ocean, create a multibranch Jenkins pipeline
 3. On the database server, create database and user
 ```